Lowest Mortgage Rate in Canada. Starting from 2.49%

 Is a second mortgage preferable to a HELOC?

-Drawing needed funds from your home equity through a second mortgage works differently than drawing funds from a Home Equity Line of Credit (HELOC) attached to your mortgage.
+Drawing needed funds from your home equity through a second mortgage works differently from drawing funds from a Home Equity Line of Credit (HELOC) attached to your mortgage.

 Advantages of a second mortgage over a HELOC (that carries a floating variable rate):